 - Fill with ganache.

 I developed the base of this recipe from my chocolate crinkle cookies.
 The recipes are different because I needed a slightly sturdier cookie to hold the ganache inside.
 A higher ratio of brown sugar to white sugar keeps the cookies extra soft and cocoa powder lends all the chocolate flavor in the dough.
-Remember the difference between dutch-process and natural cocoa powder?
+Remember the difference between dutch-process vs. natural cocoa powder?
 Use natural cocoa powder here.